vendidero/one-stop-shop-woocommerce/readme.txt

 3. Create a new report

 == Changelog ==
+= 1.2.0 =
+* Improvement: Do not skip refunded parent orders

 = 1.1.9 =
 * Improvement: BOP CSV export (new format with Satzart)